-(Seal) Note: Signature should agree with name on otes! with name on stock certificate as printed thereon.
+Note: Signature should agree with name on stock certificate as printed thereon.
 Executors, administrators, trustees and other fiduciaries and persons signing on behalf of corporations or partnerships, should so indicate when signing.

 PLEASE SIGN, DATE AND RETURN THIS PROXY IN THE ACCOMPANYING PREPAID SELF-ADDRESSED ENVELOPE.
 THANK YOU.